Some thoughts about money

 Flat fees are not available in every circumstances.
 Further, we base the rates we show here on typical matters.
 An actual flat rate might be lower or higher, depending on complexity, expected time commitments, etc.

 When we prepare and send an invoice it will often include both fees and costs.
 Fees are amounts we’re charging you for the services we provided.
 So, what are costs?
 Amounts we’ve paid out, most often for a filing fee to a governmental body or a service provider.
 Costs are pass-through items: we charge what we’ve paid to someone else.
 Absent extraordinary circumstances, we don’t charge for copies, postage, and other incidentals.

 Two or more of us

 We charge $500 for an initial consultation.
-The initial consultation usually involves an in person, 1+ hour meeting.
-We charge $500 because we have likely spent time on the phone, we may have reviewed documents before we meet, etc. In most cases the initial consultation fee applies to the fix fee shown below.
+The initial consultation usually involves an in-person, 1+ hour meeting.
+We charge $500 because we have likely spent time on the phone, we may have reviewed documents, done some research, or otherwise prepared before we meet, etc.

 Will Package (Will(s), Powers of Attorney, and HIPAA Release)